tspvivek/baasix-sample/deployment/k8s/README.md

 ### Health Checks

-The deployment includes liveness and readiness probes that query `/settings/info`.
+The deployment includes liveness and readiness probes that query the root `/` endpoint.